Peace Garden Project is now accepting submissions for the Outer Banks Environmental Film Festival to be held in Manteo, NC from November 2-4, 2023.

 Filmmakers winning top awards in each category will have the opportunity to connect with Environmental and Film Industry professionals.

-The best feature and short will be selected in each category and filmmakers can submit their film (short/feature/animated) for consideration in the festival via FilmFreeway in the following categories:
+The best film will be selected in each category and filmmakers can submit their film (short/feature/animated) for consideration in the festival via FilmFreeway in the following categories:

 Narrative Film